Women in the Democratic Republic of the Congo: Child marriage

-Thirty seven percent of girls in the DRC were married off before the age of 18 in 2017.
-10% are married before they turn 15.

 Human trafficking

 The DRC is a source and destination country for men, women, and children subjected to trafficking in persons, specifically conditions of forced labor and forced prostitution.
 The majority of this trafficking is internal, and much of it is perpetrated by armed groups and government forces outside government control within the DRC's unstable eastern provinces.

 Prostitution

 Food insecurity and extreme poverty are now the main reasons why women in the DRC become prostitutes.
 Traders make up the majority of clients, along with officials working for national and international NGOs.
 Many sex workers earn between $2 and $5 and payment is sometimes made in the form of food or other goods.
 Prostitutes working in bars and nightclubs receive between $10 and $20, and are known as "Londoners" as they dress like British girls on a Saturday night out.
 "VIP prostitution" operates from hotels, with sex workers earning between $50 and $100.
 Many Congolese prostitutes are from abroad or homeless children who have been accused of witchcraft.